jmdaemon/shortpath/README.md

 # Shortpaths

-Shortpaths is a Rust program that provides a better system for defining custom file path/directory aliases.
+Shortpaths is a Rust program for providing better path aliases to files or directories.

 ## Table of Contents
 1. [Features](#features)